2mellow/omnipay-skrill/README.md

 # Omnipay: Skrill

-**Skrill driver for the Omnipay PHP payment processing library** This a fork of xcaliber-tech/omnipay-skrill updated to work with omnipay version 3.0
+**Skrill driver for the Omnipay PHP payment processing library**

+**This is a fork of xcaliber-tech/omnipay-skrill updated to work with omnipay version 3.0**

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements Skrill support for Omnipay.